Hsy0406/Hsy0406.github.io/_pages/about.md

   - /about.html
 ---

-Shiyuan Huang is a PhD student in the Department of Computer Science at Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Li Jiang, specializing in neural network acceleration (e.g., neural network compression ) and in-memory computing.
+Shiyuan Huang is an Assistant Researcher at Shanghai University (SHU).
+My research interests include AI Compiler, Network Switchingm and in-memory computing.

+I received my Ph.D. degree in Computer Science and Technology from Shanghai Jiao Tong University in 2025, under the supervision of Prof. Li Jiang.
+I have published 13 papers (5 as first author) in CCF Tier A conferences such as HPCA, MICRO, TCAD, TPDS, TACO, and SCI-indexed journals.
+I was honored with the title of “Outstanding Doctoral Graduate” by Shanghai Jiao Tong University in 2025.

 Publication
 ======
-{=} denotes equal contribution;   {*} denotes corresponding author
+{=} denotes equal contribution;   {*} denotes corresponding author `TACO-2025` **Shiyuan Huang**, Fangxin Liu*, Zongwu Wang, Ning Yang, Haomin Li, Li Jiang* and Haibing Guan, "MIX-PC: Enabling Efficient DNN Inference with Mixed Numeric Precision Compilation Optimization," in ACM Transactions on Architecture and Code Optimization (TACO), 2026 (**CCF-A Journal**).

 `TCAD-2024` **Shiyuan Huang**, Fangxin Liu*, Tao Yang, Zongwu Wang, Ning Yang, and Li Jiang, "SpMMPlu-Pro: An Enhanced Compiler Plug-In for Efficient SpMM and Sparsity Propagation Algorithm," in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), 2024 (**CCF-A Journal**).